-Client certificates · Cloudflare SSL docs
+Client certificates

 To use API Shield to protect your API or web application, you must do the following:

-Use Cloudflare’s fully hosted public key infrastructure (PKI) to create a client certificate in the Cloudflare dashboard.
+Use Cloudflare’s fully hosted public key infrastructure (PKI) to create a client certificate .

 Configure your mobile app or IoT device to use your Cloudflare-issued client certificate.